 The OpenUCT Initiative has been funded by the Andrew Mellon Foundation for three years, from July 2011 to December 2014.
 Associate Professor Laura Czerniewicz was seconded from the Centre for Educational Technology (CET - now the Centre for Innovation in Learning and Teaching) to head it as Director.
 Laura returned to CILT as their Director at the end of July 2014.
-The project manager is Michelle Willmers; Sarah Goodier serves as the scholarly communication officer; and our intern is Kyle Rother.
-The Initiative is only possible with close collaboration with a number of partners and with academics in the university.
-OpenUCT is involved in advocacy, hosting events, undertaking research and providing some support to the UCT community.
+The project manager was Michelle Willmers; Sarah Goodier served as the scholarly communication officer.
+The Initiative was only possible with close collaboration with a number of partners and with academics in the university.
+OpenUCT was involved in advocacy, hosting events, undertaking research and providing some support to the UCT community.

 The OpenUCT Initiative’s key objectives were: